 C. Although Parliament recognises that research has enabled the development of current procedures and that certain research procedures and other uses upon a human embryo may be licit, it does not approve the creation of a human embryo for a purpose other than the implantation in the body of a woman.

-[Preamble amended by No. 3 of 2002 s.
+[Preamble amended: No. 3 of 2002 s.
 72; No. 17 of 2004 s.
 4.]

 The Parliament of Western Australia enacts as follows: